Capture of Montauban: 30th Division

 At 7:22 a.m. a hurricane bombardment was fired by six Stokes mortar batteries, which had been placed in Russian saps opened during the night.
 Eight minutes later the 89th Brigade attacked on the right of the division, the two leading battalions advancing quickly across the 500 yd of no man's land with slung rifles, in extended lines of companies, about 100 paces apart.
 The rearward companies advanced before time, to avoid a sparse German counter-barrage which began as soon as the infantry moved forward.
 The German wire was found to be well cut; German troops in the front line were caught below ground sheltering from the bombardment and 300 prisoners were taken, mostly from Infantry Regiment 62.

 After a pause the two battalions moved forward to Casement Trench and Alt Trench, taking prisoners from German's Wood on the way.
-After waiting for the standing barrage to lift the infantry advanced to the first objective at Dublin Trench, which was found empty at 8:30 a.m. as the 3rd Battalion of the 153rd Infantry Regiment occupied Dublin Redoubt.
+After waiting for the standing barrage to lift the infantry advanced to the first objective at Dublin Trench, which was found empty at 8:30 a.m. as the 3rd Battalion of the French 153rd Infantry Regiment occupied Dublin Redoubt.
 Consolidation began, using the picks and shovels carried by the supporting battalions, with the left flank on Glatz Redoubt.
-The trench had been so badly damaged by the bombardment that some troops overshot and dug in 50–100 yd forward by connecting shell-holes and three field artillery batteries moved forward near Maricourt.
+The trench had been so badly damaged by the bombardment that some troops overshot and dug in 50–100 yd forward by connecting shell-holes; three field artillery batteries moved forward near Maricourt.